VivekBhat/oo/README.md

 => The password of the superadmin as well as the other admins can be updated.

 => The updation of the superadmin details can be done through the Update Profile Link in the menu.

+The Features supported as per the given rubric: